100 Fun Things To Do in Atlanta with Kids Before They Grow Up

 31. Alliance Theatre

-Take in a kid-friendly performance at the Alliance Theatre’s Kathy and Ben Bernhardt Theatre for the Very Young or bring toddlers to the weekly Babies: Off Book! sensory storytime.
+Take in a kid-friendly performance at the Alliance Theatre’s Kathy and Ben Bernhardt Theatre for the Very Young or bring toddlers to the weekly Babies: Off Book! sensory storytime

 Make a splash at the sprayground at Historic Fourth Ward Park.
-Photo courtesy of the Historic Fourth Ward Park Conservancy
+Photo courtesy of Historic Fourth Ward Park Conservancy

 32. Historic Fourth Ward Park